WordPress SEO isn’t hard…

 If a link is above-the-fold, it’s probably more important than a link buried in the footer.

 So, when interlinking pages that are important, make sure you keep it as close to the fold as possible.

-2. Search engines only follow, and use the first instance of a link
+2. Search engines only respect the first instance of a link